ChristopherHaydenTodd/ctodd-python-lib-minio/README.md

 ### [minio_connection_helpers.py](https://github.com/ChristopherHaydenTodd/ctodd-python-lib-minio/blob/master/minio_helpers/minio_connection_helpers.py)

 This library is used to interact with Minio object storage.
+Functions establish a connection to the Minio service that can be used to interact with the service and pass to the other helper functions

 Functions: